‘Bachelor In Paradise’ Ashley Iaconetti & Jared Haibon Give Details On Their Rose-Filled, Movie-Themed Wedding

 While fellow Bachelor in Paradise star Tanner Tolbert initially agreed to officiate the wedding for his friends, he is now unable to because he and wife Jade Roper are expecting their second child in August.
 Iaconetti teased that the couple has someone else in mind to fill Tolbert’s spot.

 Ashley Iaconetti and Jared Haibon’s wedding planning was a long time coming.
-After a three-year dating cat and mouse game, the couple went public with their relationship in a video last May, and Haibon popped the question while the two filmed scenes for Bachelor in Paradise season 5 last summer in Mexico.
+After a three-year dating cat and mouse game, the couple went public with their relationship in a video last May, and Haibon popped the question while the two filmed scenes for Bachelor in Paradise Season 5 last summer in Mexico.
 The Bachelor in Paradise stars will wed in Haibon’s home state this August.